open-telemetry/oteps/text/0098-metric-instruments-explained.md

 Cumulative measurements are those that report the current value of a sum.
 Cumulative instruments are usually selected because the program maintains a sum for its own purposes, or because changes in the sum are not instrumented.
 In these cases, it would require extra state for the user to report delta values and reporting cumulative values is natural.

-Delta and Cumulative instruments are referred to, collectively, as Additive instruments.
-Cumulative, synchronous instruments are not included in the standard because, although they are logically sensible, there exists little demand for these instruments.

 Instantaneous measurements are those that report a non-additive measurement, one where it is not natural to compute a sum.
 Instantaneous instruments are usually chosen when the distribution of values is of interest, not only the sum.

 ### Function names